kbengine/kbengine.github.com/docs/documentations/onlinedebugging.md

 ###Breakpoint debugging:

-Only engine layer c + + code can use breakpoint debugging, Turn off the breakpoint debugging server heartbeat[kbengine_defs.xml]->channelCommon->timeout.
+Only engine layer c + + code can use breakpoint debugging, Turn off the breakpoint debugging server heartbeat[kbengine_defaults.xml]->channelCommon->timeout.

 Script layer can only view the output log, or use the Python command line to debug, Because it is a distributed service program, so I do not support breakpoint.